 Scheduled for spring 2020 to spring 2021, Life Lessons presents online and offline conversations and workshops with artists and art collectives who teach at universities, build educational programs at arts organizations, and run their own schools.
 Each session addresses their unique teaching methods.

-The fourth session invites Tsherin Sherpa and Wang Gongyi, artists who were trained in the traditional painting styles of Tibetan thangka painting and Chinese ink painting respectively, and have incorporated these techniques into their contemporary practice as well as their years as instructors.
-In this session the artists will discuss their early education, enduring interest in traditional methods, and how these methods and spirit have influenced their later artistic practice and their approach to teaching.
+The fourth session invited Tsherin Sherpa and Wang Gongyi, artists who were trained in the traditional painting styles of Tibetan thangka painting and Chinese ink painting respectively, and have incorporated these techniques into their contemporary practice as well as their years as instructors.
+In this session the artists discuss their early education, enduring interest in traditional methods, and how these methods and spirit have influenced their later artistic practice and their approach to teaching.

 Tsherin Sherpa began studying traditional Tibetan thangka painting with his father, renowned thangka artist Master Urgen Dorje Sherpa, when he was twelve years old.
 In 1998, he moved from Nepal to California, where he worked as a thangka artist and instructor at several Tibetan Buddhist Centers throughout the state.
 After two decades in the US he moved back to Kathmandu in 2018 and founded the Himalayan Art Initiative, a space for students to learn traditional thangka art.
 Throughout his career, Sherpa has used traditional techniques and motifs he learned from his father to explore the hybridization of cultures he experienced as part of the Himalayan diaspora.
 His recent return to Nepal has also provided him with the opportunity to more directly collaborate with traditional artists.